As I was riding home with my teenager yesterday, I began talking to her about relationships. I asked her,

 “What would you do if you had been dating someone for a year or more, and you were madly in love with him, and during an argument, he slapped you?”

-Coming back to reality, rather than high five my daughter, I took a moment to explain that she should never have to deal with a situation like this because men are not supposed to hit women they love.
-I told her that love makes things complicated, and I wish I could be sure that she would leave, never to look back, at the first sign of abuse.
+Coming back to reality, rather than high-five my daughter, I took a moment to explain that she should never have to deal with a situation like this.
+I explained that men are not supposed to hit women they love and vice versa.
+I told her that feelings and emotions make things complicated, and I wish I could be sure that she would leave, never to look back at the first sign of abuse.
 But, speaking from experience, it is not always that simple.

 It is my hope that she learns to love and respect herself enough so that maybe she can avoid engaging with an abuser altogether.
 But, if by chance she finds herself in an abusive relationship, she should not be silent!
 And as long as I am around, I will always provide a safe space for her.

 3 thoughts on “Slap Him Back”

 I think it’s great that you were able to reflect on your original thought.
 A man should NEVER raise his hand to a woman.
 As suggested to you, a man that’s abrasive will just use the fact that she slapped him back as an excuse to be even more abusive.
 My point is, if you strike a female then there is a pretty good chance it will happen again.
 If you’re in a relationship but not married the best advice is to back away and look in another direction.
 If you’re married and didn’t see any disrespect prior to the incident, then you need to look for professional help as soon as possible for both of you.
 If he refuses help then obviously he doesn’t see where he has done anything wrong.
 You then have some tough decisions to make.
 Just a side note.
 Never think you did anything that would deserve being violated by any man.